 Diablo II has its Necromancer player character.
 He can raise skeletons, summon golems, revive the dead, dish out poison and element-less magic damage, debuff enemies with curses, and a favorite of many players: make enemy corpses explode.
 (Ironically, necromancers are described as the only non-divine magic-users whose abilities aren't inherently corruptive—they're devoted not to death, but to the cycle of life and death, and they oppose Hell because the demons have been trying to break the cycle.)

-Which is in turn taken from the Necromancer enemy in that game.
-Circle Of The Moon also has a Necromancer boss who sometimes summons skeletons.
-Shaft takes this to bizarre levels in Rondo Of Blood - he summons previous Castlevania bosses in the main fight against him (not necessarily dead ones though), but in the next level you fight his ghost, who summons the skeleton of the first boss and an enemy in the second stage.
+Shaft takes this to bizarre levels in Castlevania: Rondo of Blood - he summons bosses from Castlevania I in the main fight against him (not necessarily dead ones though), but in the next level you fight his ghost, who summons the skeleton of the first boss and an enemy in the second stage.

 The Elder Scrolls has a sect of necromancers called the Order of the Black Worm who use evil Black Soul Gems to capture the soul of sapient beings.
 Good necromancers do exist, but their presence is overshadowed by the evil ones since the Cyrodiil Mage's Guild banned necromancy out of fear of the Order.